LaxmanChoudhary/django-simple-and-complex/README.md

 ### the django bible
 [Django Documentation](https://docs.djangoproject.com/en/3.1/)

 > Django documentaion is itself a great well documented documentation, to know everything about django.
-But why not use some help from the coummunity!!
+But why not use some help from the coummunity!!<br>

+---

-## base layout
+### base layout

 ### django ORM
 - [Basics of ORM -django girls](https://tutorial.djangogirls.org/en/dynamic_data_in_templates/)